wandexdev/system-diagnostic-CLI-tool-devopsfetch/README.md

-# The CLI Tool- **devopsfetch**
+# The CLI Tool **devopsfetch**
 ![overview](images/devopsfetch.png)

 ## Overview
-DevOpsFetch is a CLI tool designed for system monitoring and log management.
+**DevOpsFetch** is a CLI tool designed for system monitoring and log management.
 It provides functionalities for managing Docker containers and images, viewing Nginx configurations, and monitoring user logins.
 This tool also includes a systemd service for continuous monitoring.
 This type of tool is incredibly useful for system administrators and DevOps engineers to maintain oversight over system configurations and statuses, quickly diagnose issues, and ensure smooth operation of services

-## Useage
+## Usage
 - Clone the repository
 ```shell
 :~$ git clone https://github.com/wandexdev/system-diagnostic-CLI-tool-devopsfetch.git